Top-Quality Piston Rings

 Piston and seal rings utilize the fluid on the high-pressure side (plus ring tension) to seal against the moving surface and the surface of the ring groove.
 Ring tension is primarily a function of the wall dimension, the ring's free or relaxed gap, and the modulus of elasticity of the material.
 Tension can be enhanced, if needed, by use of expanders or contractors that cause the ring to exert additional pressure against the mating surfaces.

 Material selection, of course, is of great importance.
 Considerations include conformability to the surface being sealed, operating temperature, relative thermal expansion, compatibility with mating parts, corrosiveness of fluids being sealed, the co-efficient of friction of the moving surfaces, and assembly stresses.
 Surface finish and dimensional accuracy obviously play a very important role in the sealing efficiency of rings.
-At United Ring & Seal, Inc., we understand these factors and apply them with prudence and cost-effectiveness in our design recommendations.
+At PFI/United Ring & Seal, we understand these factors and apply them with prudence and cost-effectiveness in our design recommendations, making us your optimal piston ring supplier.

 |• Dedicated to Serving Clients Properly